 This core facility contains equipment and instrumentation for fluorescence and confocal microscopy.
-The laboratory is outfitted for working with cell and tissue cultures and contains requisite equipment including incubators, -70 freezer, BioRad electrophoresis unit, Olympus FV300 confocal microscope, Olympus FV500 confocal microscope, and Olympus IX70 fluorescence microscope.
+The laboratory is outfitted for working with cell and tissue cultures and contains requisite equipment including incubators, -70 freezer, BioRad electrophoresis unit, Olympus FV300 confocal microscope, Olympus FV500 confocal microscope and Olympus IX70 fluorescence microscope.
 A second companion laboratory contains a Bruker IFS 66 FTIR with Hyperion Focal Plane Array Microscope for acquisition of infrared images with 5 micrometer resolution, a Bruker Tensor spectrometer with Confocheck ATR unit for protein structure determination, and a Bruker Equinox spectrometer with XA511 external reflection unit for the in situ characterization of monolayers at the air/water interface.

-- A third companion laboratory contains a Varian Unity/Inova 500 MHz NMR spectrometer is equipped with a microimaging kit, which includes the Varian 5mm XYZ triple resonance probe and Performa XYZ PFG module.
-The equipment allows to acquire 3D images of small objects (about 10 mm long and 4mm diameter) with up to 20 micron resolution using NMR technology.
+- A third companion laboratory contains a Varian Unity/Inova 500 MHz NMR spectrometer equipped with a microimaging kit, which includes the Varian 5mm XYZ triple resonance probe and Performa XYZ PFG module.
+The equipment allows users to acquire 3D images of small objects (about 10 mm long and 4mm diameter) with up to 20 micron resolution using NMR technology.

 - Genomics Core Facility